 Playing live is one of the perks of being an artist – it’s expressive, exciting and a great way to connect with your fans in-person.
 In the digital download age, it’s now also an essential way to survive and thrive as a musician.
-Here are a few things to consider before you make the leap from the living room to the stage:
+We have a whole guide on performing live here, but here are a few things to consider before you make the leap from the living room to the stage:

 Getting a support slot